michaelsboost/ArabEngo/README.md

 To Do's
 -------------
-- Build a lesson designer and make it so community can share lesson's they've built.
+- Add option to donate via PayPal or SquareCash
+- Fix text & image placement on cards for lesson designer
+- Incorporate 3 sample templates for lesson designer
+- Add share option for lesson designer

 License
 -------------